Imagine getting people from your ideal target audience in one place. What would you like to know about them?

-What happens in an online community?
+What happens in an online research community?

 Participants are recruited from your target audience segments.
 As part of the study, they complete questions, tasks and activities such as online diaries, community discussions, bulletin boards, polls, surveys and blogs.
 They can submit media, including videos and images, that help you better understand their lives.
 Individual responses can be probed in either a private or community setting.
 Discussions can be opened up to others by the community manager or moderator.
 A skilled researcher will seek to develop and test the insights they uncover within the community.

-Why use online communities?
+Why use online research communities?

 Quick or slow, they’re always efficient.
 Communities can be a very efficient way of finding out what you need to know.
 Some, such as OMD’s 'Your Voice' UK, run for years and others for a matter of days or weeks.
 We can advise you on lean and agile research methodologies that get you insights as quickly and effectively as possible.